Republican Senators heed the words of Mr. Spock first officer of the USS Enterprise

 EC: In a weird way, I had to fool my mind into believing I wasn’t the Donald.

 S: But Trump thought he was a good qualified President, so you can’t afford to play Trump being a qualified candidate.
 Running as a guy who thinks he’s qualified but is so far from qualified, that’s tricky.
 Hats off for going there especially knowing how the voters are about that now

 EC: About what?

 S: You’re serious?
 You don’t know?
 Everybody knows you never go full Trump

 EC: What do you mean?

 S: Check it out.
-Richard Nixon, 37th President, look Trump, act Trump, not Trump.
+Richard Nixon, 37th President, look, Trump, act Trump, not Trump.
 Established the EPA and OSHA, ended America’s involvement in the Vietnam war, opened diplomatic relations with The Peoples Republic of China.
 He had Watergate so crooked sho’.
 Not Trump.
 You know Jimmy Carter.’
-Below average President yes.
+Below average President, yes.
 Indecisive, maybe.
 Gas shortages and Iranian hostage crises.
 But he created the Departments of Energy and Education and negotiated a peace treaty between Israel and Egypt.
 That ain’t Trump.
 He was a goddamn Noble Peace Prize winner.
-You know any Trump Noble Prize Winners?
-You went full Trump man.
-Never go full Trump.
+Do you know any Trump Noble Prize Winners?
+You went full, Trump man.
+Never go full, Trump.
 You don’t buy that?
 Ask Donald, 2020, Presidential Election.
 Remember?
 Went full Trump, went home empty-handed.

 Today President Trump called for an investigation into Twitter voter fraud upon learning that former President Obama has the most liked tweet in history.
 Claiming his tweets would be #1 if it wasn’t for all those illegal twitter users